-You should also be aware of: The Foreign Housing Exclusion.
-This is another way to decrease your US tax bill while living abroad; it considers foreign housing expenses such as rent, utilities, property insurance, etc.
+You should also be aware of The Foreign Housing Exclusion (FHE).
+The FHE is another way to decrease your US tax bill while living abroad.
+The FHE considers foreign housing expenses such as rent, utilities, property insurance, etc.

-US Taxes for Self-Employed in the Czech Republic?
+US taxes as a Self-Employed Person in the Czech Republic

 We are proud of everyone who manages to move abroad and settle their feed in the proverbial sand.
-Even more proud when we hear about Americans fulfilling their dreams by being self-employed abroad!
-However, it is a time to celebrate after you read the following section.
+We are even more proud when we hear Americans fulfilling their dreams as a self-employed person abroad!
+However, you will have time to celebrate after reading the following section.

-There are three things you need to know about US taxes for the Self-Employed in the Czech Republic:
+There are three things you need to know about filing US taxes for a Self-Employed US citizen working in the Czech Republic:

 - You will need to file a US tax return if you earn $400 or more per year from self-employment income.

-- You may have to pay 15.3% net profit in Self-Employment taxes to the US government.
+- You may have to pay the US government 15.3% net profit in Self-Employment taxes.